 resume: function invoked by the DSA platform device when the system resumes, should resume all Ethernet switch activities and re-configure the switch to be in a fully active state

-port_enable: function invoked by the DSA slave network device ndo_open function when a port is administratively brought up, this function should be fully enabling a given switch port.
+port_enable: function invoked by the DSA user network device ndo_open function when a port is administratively brought up, this function should fully enable a given switch port.
 DSA takes care of marking the port with

 BR_STATE_BLOCKINGif the port is a bridge member, or